openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/README-Integration-ios.md

 ## Prebid Rendering Module Overview

-For the overview of Rendering Module integration approaces see the [In-App Bidding With Rendering Module](info-modules/in-app-bidding-overview.md) doc.
+For the overview of how Rendering Module works see the [In-App Bidding With Rendering Module](info-modules/in-app-bidding-overview.md) doc.

 Here are the key capabilities of the iOS Rendering Module:

-- **Support of these ad formats:**
+- **Support of the next ad formats:**
     -   Banner
     -   Display Interstitial
     -   Video Interstitial